mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 DHCPv4-query message, the client must identify a suitable network interface for the address.
-In the case described in this document where the client functionality described in {{RFC7341}} is replaced by 4o6RA, it's 4o6RA that shall also identify a suitable interface, that can be a network interface or another Relay Agent.
+In the case described in this document where the client functionality described in {{RFC7341}} is replaced by 4o6RA, it is 4o6RA that shall also identify a suitable interface, that can be a network interface or another Relay Agent.

 To maintain interoperability with existing DHCPv6 relays and servers,